oangelo/EcologicalSurveillanceRobot/README.md

 # Disclaimer

 This project is been developed in [Polytechnic Institute of Rio de Janeiro](http://www.iprj.uerj.br/).
-It started as the a final project of a student (Luccas Beck Reis), requirement for the degree in Computer Engineering.
+It started as the a final project of a student [Luccas Beck Reis](https://github.com/LuccasBeckReis), requirement for the degree in Computer Engineering.
 Collaborators and suggestions are all wellcome.

-Our team:
+# Team:

 * [Luccas Beck Reis](https://github.com/LuccasBeckReis) - Student
 * [Angelo Mondaini Calvão](https://github.com/oangelo) - Advisor